Ear pain can range from mild annoyance to crippling discomfort, and an unexplained sore ear can lead to unwanted stress

 If your symptoms are severe or don’t improve when your congestion does, it’s best to speak to a medical professional.

 Sometimes, an object or insect may become lodged in your ear.

 It’s usually apparent when you have something in your ear, but if your child complains of ear pain or is consistently tugging at or rubbing their ear, you should check to see if any object is visible.

 Other symptoms include muffled hearing or ringing in the ear, inflammation, and redness.
 It’s best to contact a medical professional rather than attempt removal to ensure earwax isn’t pushed further into the ear canal.

 Book an Appointment

-Earaches are not only a frustrating cause of discomfort for you and your family members, but they can also be underlying symptoms of infections or other problems throughout your body.
+Earaches are not only a frustrating cause of discomfort for you and your family members but can also be underlying symptoms of infections or other problems throughout your body.

 Whether it be an excess of earwax or an outer ear infection, EarHealth has you covered.
 Book an appointment today to bid farewell to ear pain!